Our Residential Program

-Our Residential Program is licensed to provide a home to 34 children who have been removed from their families due to abuse or neglect.
-One home is dedicated to serving pregnant and parenting foster teens and their babies, while four homes care for larger sibling groups, enabling them to remain together while in state custody.
+Our Residential Program is licensed to provide a home to 36 children who have been removed from their families due to abuse or neglect.
+Two homes are dedicated to serving pregnant and parenting foster teens and their babies, while four of our homes care for larger sibling groups, enabling them to remain together while in our care.

 The Residential Maternity Program is designed to meet the needs of pregnant and or parenting foster teens and their babies.
 We are the only program dedicated to this population in Broward County.
-Residents are 14-18 years old.
-We teach the skills necessary to successfully care for themselves and their children as they reach adulthood and also target academic, vocational, medical and psychiatric issues.
-Each foster teen is involved in individual and group therapy, parenting skills and independent living skills.
-The ultimate goal is to break intergenerational cycle of abuse by altering parenting beliefs, expectations and behaviors, while increasing skills to sustain self-sufficiency.
+We provide education for moms to successfully care for themselves and their children as they reach adulthood and also target academic, vocational, medical and psychiatric needs.
+Each foster teen participates in weekly individual and group therapy, parenting skills and independent living skills.

 The land and the residential homes are made possible by the City of Pembroke Pines, through funding from the U.S. Department of Housing and Urban Development, the Community Development Block Grant, as well as the Florida State Housing Initiative Partnership Program.